svn2github/CUDA-Z/doc/readme.txt

                    -no-style-cleanlooks -no-style-motif -no-style-cde
 3. CUDA driver and CUDA toolkit installed on your computer. http://www.nvidia.com/object/cuda_get.html
-   After generation of EXE file it still needs cudart.dll nvcuda.dll... :-(
+   After generation of EXE file, it still needs cudart.dll... :-(

 Now you have enough tools for building CUDA-Z. I would recommend you to add all binary folders of installed tools to system PATH variable or tovsvars32.bat